eleemosynator/writeups/flare-on-6/12 - help/readme.md

 We have found what looks like the keyboard buffer, and an extra bonus!
 There are three pointers bundled after the keyboard buffer base pointer: The last one points to the top of the buffer (equal to `buffer_base` + `buffer_size`), and the middle two are equal and point somewhere inside the buffer.
-The obvious guess is that these are the read and write pointers and they are equal because the buffer is currently empty (i.e. every keystroke has event been consumed by the OS).
-Assuming the buffer is filled forward (i.e. write pointer is incremented after a character is put in), then they must currently be pointing to the oldest events, hence we'll cut he buffer at this point and stitch the earlier part (from the start to the read pointer) at the end.
+The obvious guess is that these are the read and write pointers and they are equal because the buffer is currently empty (i.e. every keystroke event has been consumed by the OS).
+Assuming the buffer is filled forward (i.e. write pointer is incremented after a character is put in), then they must currently be pointing to the oldest events, hence we'll cut the buffer at this point and stitch the earlier part (from the start to the write pointer) at the end.
 We also have a surprise to deal with: We had seen earlier the Keyboard Data Queue Size (stored at offset `0x2ac` of `DeviceExtension`) being read from the registry and defaulted to 100 (at the start of the `I8xKeyboardServiceParameters`), then we saw `I8xKeyboardStartDevice`